 Finally, although not discussed in the record, the Commission notes that during the entire 12-year period in which DEC incurred and funded the project development costs, it was allowed to accrue an AFUDC return.
 In fact, AFUDC comprises over forty percent of the total Lee Nuclear project development cost.
 The accrual of the AFUDC has already provided DEC, or its investors, a return on all non-AFUDC costs incurred during the past 12 years and that return will be recovered in cash from ratepayers over the next 12 years as the total allowed cost is amortized.
-The Commission concludes this consideration is supportive of its decision to require a fair allocation of costs for the unamortized balance during the 12-year amortization period.
+The Commission concludes this consideration is supportive of its decision to require a fair allocation of costs for the cancelled plant between the Company and its ratepayers by denying a return on the unamortized balance during the 12-year amortization period.